SeaOfNodes/Simple/chapter04/README.md

 | Proj      | ?                | Projection nodes extract values from MultiNode | A MultiNode and index          | Result is the extracted value from the input MultiNode at offset index  |
 | Bool      | Data             | Represents results of a comparison operator    | Two data nodes                 | Result a comparison, represented as integer value where 1=true, 0=false |

-Below is our list of Nodes from chapter 3:
+Below is our list of Nodes from [Chapter 3](../chapter03/README.md):

 | Node Name  | Type    | Description                        | Inputs                                                           | Value                        |
 |------------|---------|------------------------------------|------------------------------------------------------------------|------------------------------|